5 New Year's Resolution Ideas for Boaters

 When was the last time you cruised beyond your normal haunts?
 Even setting the plotter for a town or two farther up the Intracoastal Waterway can lead to interesting adventures, new restaurants to enjoy, unusual shops to explore and more memories to last a lifetime.
 Begin charting your next adventure by reading How to Navigate a Boat.

-You’ve always dreamed of taking that big cruise—maybe all the way along the Intracoastal Waterway, or up the Pacific Coast to Alaska, or across the Gulf Stream from Florida to the Bahamas, or beyond the Bahamas to the Virgin Islands and Caribbean.
+You’ve always dreamed of taking that big cruise—maybe all the way along the Intracoastal Waterway (ICW), or complete the entire Great Loop, or perhaps up the Pacific Coast to Alaska, or across the Gulf Stream from Florida to the Bahamas, or beyond the Bahamas to the Virgin Islands and Caribbean.

 To help, check out these top destinations: